What does an Addiction Counselor in South Dakota do? What is Their Job Role?

 Clinical Supervision Explained

 South Dakota’s requirements for work experience require clinical supervision.
 All clinical supervisors must be a CAC or LAC in good standing.
-The clinical supervisor evaluates the candidate’s skills and experience, documenting this information for the candidate’s certification or licensure application.
+The clinical supervisor evaluates the candidate’s core functions and experience, documenting this information for the candidate’s certification or licensure application.
 Clinical supervision includes at least eight hours of contact with the candidate per month.
 The clinical supervisor may directly observe the candidate working via videotape or observe live sessions.
 Face-to-face supervisions must take place when possible, and only half of the required clinical supervisions hours may be performed electronically, such as via email, teleconferencing, video-conferencing and the like.

 Clinical supervisors must know all pertinent certification and licensing standards so that candidates are properly supervised.
 If the candidate has not developed up to a minimally acceptable performance standard, the clinical supervisor cannot recommend certifying or licensing the individual.